Douglas Scheuer Phone: (480) 219-8184

 Phoenix, Arizona

-While going to school worked about 30 hours per week assisting other software engineers.
-Some of the task are below:
+While going to school, worked about 30 hours per week assisting other software engineers.
+Some of the tasks are below:

 Additional Information: